 To document the costs of contractors, other direct costs, and administrative costs, receipts need to be kept.
 Receipts should be itemized, so that the reasonableness of the expense, as compared with the amount paid for similar government work in other programs, can be evaluated.
 Receipts will be collected for the work that outside contractors do, and, if other direct costs and/or administrative costs appear to be excessive when compared to those of other local governments, a sample of these financial records may be taken to verify them, during a grant verification visit.
-To verify administrative costs, will also be collected.
+To verify administrative costs, an itemized "budget to actuals" annual financial report will also be collected.
 Administrative costs that are not allocable to the grant, or that are based upon a percentage times the total budget amount, are not allowable, and will be excluded from the reconciliation process.